17 February 2010

 Buttons Tutorial Screenshot

 When you are making a game in Cocos2D, likely one of the first things you’ll find yourself needing is buttons.
-This tutorial will show you how to create buttons in Cocos2D step by step, starting with simple buttons and then covering toggle and radio buttons too.
-This tutorial assumes that you’ve already gone through the tutorial on how to create a simple game with Cocos2D, or have equivalent knowledge.
+This Cocos2D buttons tutorial will show you how to create buttons in Cocos2D step by step, starting with simple buttons and then covering toggle and radio buttons too.
+This Cocos2D buttons tutorial assumes that you’ve already gone through the tutorial on how to create a simple game with Cocos2D, or have equivalent knowledge.

 When I first started trying to add a button with Cocos2D, I thought the best way to was to just create a sprite representing the button and check for when the button was tapped.
 Although this is definitely possible, there’s a much easier way to create buttons in Cocos2D – by using the Cocos2D menu system.